Dimakoua/dailypick/content/blog/posts/2025-08-12-conquer-decision-fatigue-fun-fair-ways-to-choose-team-projects.md

 Project selection.
 The mere mention can send shivers down the spines of team leaders everywhere.
 Endless debates, clashing priorities, and the ever-present risk of someone feeling slighted – it's a recipe for meeting misery and decreased morale.
 But what if choosing team projects could actually be…fun?

 This week, we're diving into the surprisingly simple solutions to a common team challenge: selecting projects fairly and efficiently, without sacrificing team enthusiasm.
+Pair these ideas with the momentum from [Banish Meeting Boredom: Fun Team Decision-Making That Works](/blog/banish-meeting-boredom-fun-team-decision-making-that-works/) so your rituals stay consistent across every meeting.

 The traditional approaches – assigning projects based on seniority, skillset alone, or simply letting the loudest voice win – often lead to resentment and stifle creativity.
 They lack the crucial element of **fairness**, which is a cornerstone of positive team dynamics and productivity.